kubevault/kubevault/docs/guides/secret-engines/etcd/overview.md

 # Manage etcd credentials using the KubeVault operator

 OpenBao's [`etcd-database-plugin`](https://github.com/sigilr/openbao/pull/50) is a **dynamic-credentials** database plugin for [etcd](https://etcd.io/), built on etcd's built-in [v3 Auth API](https://etcd.io/docs/latest/op-guide/authentication/) via the official `go.etcd.io/etcd/client/v3` client.
-Each issued credential becomes a native etcd user (created via `UserAdd`) and is granted one or more pre-existing roles via `UserGrantRole`.
-The plugin **does not create roles**; it only manages users and their role grants, so every role referenced from `creationStatements` must already exist on the cluster (e.g. via `etcdctl role add`).
+Each issued credential becomes a native etcd user created via `UserAdd`.
+The plugin can grant pre-existing roles listed under `roles` and can create inline roles with key permissions defined under `custom_roles` before granting them to the user.

 The same CRD shape is used both for the in-process `etcd-database-plugin` and for the hub-spoke `remote-etcd-plugin`; the difference is whether the [Vault AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) referenced by `SecretEngine.spec.vaultRef` is marked `deploymentMode: RemoteAgent` (then the SecretEngine controller rewrites `plugin_name` to `remote-etcd-plugin` and attaches `spoke_name`).